Top Ten Christmas Movies

 Directed by Ron Howard, the 2000 release of "How the Grinch Stole Christmas" (also known simply as "The Grinch") stars Jim Carrey as the Grinch, and includes a talented cast of characters.
 While it follows the heart of the original story, "The Grinch" adds a lot of detail to an otherwise short story.
 Ron Howard creates a beautiful and chaotic world where the Who's are busy living their unique lives.

 I didn't think the remake could possible be as good as the cartoon, but Jim Carrey does a magnificent job, portraying the Grinch.
 And once again, the Who's down in Whoville are outstanding.
 The movie tells the back story of the Grinch, his childhood and why he became the way he is today.
 It is a creative endeavor that works, for the whole family.
+While the movie has received mixed reviews, it remains a favorite in our family.

 Both movies are good reminders that the true meaning of Christmas really has nothing to do with presents, and has everything to do with spending time with the people you love.
 As the animated version reminds us, "Christmas doesn't come from a store.
 Maybe Christmas, perhaps means a little bit more."